 Who we share your data with

-We use tools such as Google Workspace and Mailchimp to process your data.
+We use tools such as Google Workspace, Mailchimp and Anthropic to process your data.
 In addition, we will share your data if we are under a duty to disclose or share your personal information in order to comply with any legal obligation.

 How long we retain your data